SENERGY-Platform/client-connector-lib/README.md

 ================

 ##### !!!
 Important !!!
-This project has changed substantially!

-The connector-client has been updated to python 3.6 and can now be installed via pip.
+The connector-client has been updated to python 3.6 and can now be installed via `pip`.
+Import paths, configuration and logging has changed.

 Please consult this readme for more information or contact the author.

 ---